LeadFarmer-ai/mcp-host/README.md

 For me the point of this prototype is:

-1. Creating your own MCP client as there are few examples and its sparsely documented
+1. Creating your own MCP client as there are few examples and its sparsely documented (and for me I will need MCP clients for the systems I want to build)
-2. Demo decoupling i.e. seeing that you can connect different MCP servers to your client and the client now knows how to do all manner of different things but there is no mention of any of these new capabilties in the client code at all.
+2. Show how decoupled this in practice i.e. seeing that you can connect different MCP servers to your client and the client now knows how to do all manner of different things but there is no mention of any of these new capabilties in the client code at all.

 ## Not the Point

 You won't see anything here that cannot be done with existing technology e.g. some other tool calling llm.
 Whats exciting about this is not the raw capabilities (we can all write a script to hit an api with an llm) it's the simple _way its organized_ in a decoupled understandable fashion.

-A growing ecosystem of MCP Servers could be another big plus.
+And a growing ecosystem of [MCP Servers](https://github.com/modelcontextprotocol/servers?tab=readme-ov-file)...

+## What is Model Context Protocol?

+MCP is a standardized way of connecting an LLM you're working with to data sources and tools.
+It feels like connecting a device over USB-C. You are essentially plugging in a capability e.g. send emails, manage files on google drive, use a To Do list, make a dinner reservation.
+The MCP servers can be local e.g. cursor.
+Or they can be remote.

+Another lens to look at it thru is the idea of a protocol.
+So you or I can write an open source MCP server and I could just use the one you wrote out of the box.
+So you could think of it like REST.
+REST didn't invent the idea of an API or communicating with servers, it just standardized a way of doing it that made sense to a lot of people.

+## Why should we care?

+From what I can see so far, the ease of use and the expanding ecosystem will be a real accelerator.
+So we should care because soon we'll be able to build agents more simply, more quickly, and more easily that do stuff in the real world.
+And on top of that there is this a great deal of free MCP lego blocks to play with.

 ## Dependencies